imkevinchu/soupbone-zine/src/content/zine/z10/07-lists-of-ten.md

 div {text-align: center;}
 </style>

-_To celebrate our tenth zine, we asked each other to contribute "lists of 10" and share what we've been thinking about or tending to lately._
+_Lists of 10 to celebrate our tenth issue, as well as a small nod to the "Lately" section of our very first zine!_

 <div>*</div>